VeryLittleGravitas/CDTADPQ/readme.md

 **See [Pull Request 13](https://github.com/VeryLittleGravitas/CDTADPQ/pull/13) for the initial implementation of the pattern library.**

 i.
 Performed usability tests with people;

+**See [Research journal](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Research-journal) for evidence of usability testing videos, as well as notes from interviews.

 j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype;